Introducing Karavan Studio's

 Fall Semester 2019

-Enrollment is now open with this semester's selection of khoreographies in preparation for GBDAC2020.
+Enrollment is now CLOSED for this semester's selection of khoreographies in preparation for GBDAC2020.

 A Word About Fall 2019 Choreographies

 We have an exciting line-up for this semester's choreographies!